May 12, 2022

-In this CentOS vs Ubuntu comparison we will aim to overview the key features of both Linux distributions, which will help you pick the right operating system for your VPS.
+In this CentOS vs Ubuntu comparison, we will aim to overview the key features of both Linux distributions, which will help you pick the right operating system for your virtual private server.

 Before we begin shedding light on the differences between the two well-matched opponents, let’s first look at brief overviews.

 CentOS is an open-source Linux distribution.
 Many refer to it as a replica of the Red Hat Enterprise Linux (RHEL), which is considered to be the most widely used in the corporate IT world.
 CentOS is an enterprise class operating system supported by the community and released back in 2004.

 Close similarity to RHEL gives you the luxury to develop in a dominant and one of the best Linux distribution out there.
 One might say that this already gives CentOS a lead over Ubuntu.

 It’s highly customizable, secure, and stable, which is also something to appreciate it for.
 The close link to RHEL allowed CentOS to have quite a few corporate-level security updates thus making it a safe choice for every user.

 Important!
 CentOS Linux 8 has reached it’s End of Lifetime (EOL) on 2021-12-31.
 While CentOS Linux 7 is still supported, it will reach EOL on 2024-06-30.
 We recommend keeping that in mind when choosing this OS.
 You can read more about it in their official website.